industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ### Importing Companion Specification in IIH
 Go to IIH Configurator.

 In Organize Data -> Mapping & Transformation select Create Model.
-Then select Add Model
+Then select Add Model.

 ![IIH_CreateModel](graphics/iih_create_model.png)
 ![IIH_AddModel](graphics/iih_addmodel.png)

 Add a companion specification .xml file.
 The file used in the example is called TankNodeset.xml

 ![IIH_LoadCompanionSpec](graphics/iih_load_comp_spec.png)

 Load the TankNodeset.xml and select the namespace for the companion specification:

 ![IIH_LoadTankCompanion](graphics/iih_load_tanknodeset.png)
 ![IIH_CompSpec_Namespace](graphics/iih_namespace_comp_spec.png)

 ### Importing the Information model in IIH
 The model is an instance of the standarized information that is defined in the companion specification Add the model.

 ![IIH_AddInstance](graphics/iih_addmodel_instance.png)

 Load the TankModelNodeset.xml

 ![IIH_LoadInstance](graphics/iih_load_instance.png)

 Select the namespace for that model.

 ![IIH_LoadTankModel](graphics/iih_load_model_nodeset.png)
 ![IIH_model_Namespace](graphics/iih_select_model_namespace.png)